- Holidays and Celebrations

-This year we’re going to look at 28 passages of scripture to help us see what Jesus wants for His birthday.
-I’m guessing we’ll still buy too many gifts and get caught up in all the holiday hoopla, but hopefully by spending some time focusing on the truth and prophecy in God’s Word, our Christmas will be a time of praise and delight for the One whose birth we celebrate.
+There are 28 days in a long advent.
+But even after spending 28 days focusing on Christ and His birthday, I’m guessing we’ll still buy too many gifts and get caught up in all the holiday hoopla.
+But hopefully by spending some time focusing on the truth and prophecy in God’s Word, our Christmas will be a time of praise and delight for the One whose birth we celebrate.

 Daily Readings for the Advent Season